Cash-Out Mortgage Refinance Pros and Cons

 Editorial Note: Articles published are intended to provide general information and educational content related to personal finance, banking, and credit union services.
 While we strive to ensure the accuracy and reliability of the information presented, it should not be considered as financial advice and may be revised as needed.

 The term cash-out refinance refers to obtaining a new mortgage to replace your existing one and getting cash back in the process.
-You essentially take out a new loan for a greater amount than your current mortgage and spend the cash back how you see fit.
+You take out a new loan for a greater amount than your current mortgage and spend the money how you see fit.

-If you have a conventional or Federal Housing Administration (FHA) loan, you can typically receive up to 80 percent of the value of your home.
+Conventional and Federal Housing Administration (FHA) loans allow homeowners to access up to 80 percent of their home’s value.
 You could receive up to 100 percent of your home’s value with a Veterans’ Administration (VA) loan.

 Typical Qualifications for a Cash-Out Mortgage Refinance

-Keep in mind that each lender will have slightly different qualification requirements for this type of refinance deal.
-However, here is the most common criteria:
+Remember that each lender will have slightly different qualification requirements for this type of refinance deal.
+However, here are the most common criteria:

 A minimum credit score of 620